Rapter1990/Design-Pattern-Examples-in-Java/2_Creational_Simple_Factory/README.md

 </table>

 <hr>
 Simple Factory is used to determine the object which will instantiate regarding its type by creating a static method in a only one defining class to create anything.
-It also needs only a static method but addition of new product means changing existing code
+It also needs only a static method but addition of new product means changing existing code.
 For example :

 ```